dovydasgulbinas/dovydasgulbinas.github.io/_posts/2018-08-19-few-lessons-i-learned-after-using-python-fabric-1x.md

 $7.
 Forget relative script calls when doing `local()`
 -----------------------------------------------------

-Fabric is written in Python 2.7 but most of the projects are written in Python 3.X.
-This means that you can't simply pip install fabric to a python 3.X environment this results in you having to change virtual or Anaconda) environments when doing fabric calls see example below:
+Fabric is written in Python 2.7 but most of the newer projects are written in Python 3.X.
+This means that you can't simply pip install fabric to a python 3.X environment this results in you having to change virtual or Anaconda environments when doing fabric calls, see example below:

 ```bash
 $ source activate py27  # activating anaconda python=2.7 env